Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 One defect that can be easily found in most programmers is to never be satisfied with their work.
 There is always enough place to go deeper, to keep optimizing systems implemented, to tweak some function.
 Particle are a good trap, handling thousand and thousands of objects in some tight arrays are easy to monitor and to optimize.

-But programmers needs to know when to stopp, especially when working on indi/solo project
+But programmers need to know when to stop, especially when working on the indie / solo project.
 Where time constraints are less pressing.
 Optimization needs to be stopped when the game can run with a smooth framerate and that those parts are not causing problems.

 The same problem can easily appear when adding features.
 Yet again particles are a good example, it’s easy to add new effects on particles like physics, changing size over time, changing speed over time and so on.
 But as for optimization, a programmer need to stop when he can use its features to accomplish most basic implementations.